Learning Philosophy

 Christ-Centered Learning

-'Christ-centered' is different from a 'Christian' when it comes to learning models.
-Here we consider the difference and how Portals can help you to build a distinct Christ-centered learning experience.
+“Christ-centered” is not the same as “Christian” when it comes to learning models.
+Here, we consider the difference—and how Portals helps families build a truly Christ-centered learning experience.

-Portals is a program that is Christ-centered in more than name alone—one in which spiritual life is given as much attention as academic disciplines, if not more.
-With Portals you will be discussing God in every subject area.
-Every course has ministry and discipleship activities so that they don't see a line between subjects and their faith.
-Every lesson leans on a conversation with you, not a worksheet.
-Assessment itself is rooted in relationship, not quizzes.
+Portals is Christ-centered in more than name alone.
+Spiritual formation is given as much attention as academic development—if not more.
+With Portals, conversations about God happen across every subject area.
+Each course includes ministry and discipleship activities so students do not see a divide between their faith and their learning.

 In the Beginning, God…

-Accordingly, each day begins with a passage to read, discuss, and complete a project around.
+Accordingly, each day includes a passage to read, discuss, and respond to through a project or activity.

 “Now this is the commandment, and these are the statutes and judgments which the LORD your God has commanded to teach you, that you may observe them in the land which you are crossing over to possess…”